In this blog series, we’ll give you the information you need to get the most out of the 2020 peak holiday sales season.

 The reality this year is that some of your customers may be financially struggling as a result of COVID-19.

-Letting your customers spread out their payments with a buy now pay later installment plan—now widely available from providers such as Affirm, Klarna, or Sezzle—can offer them a real helping hand.
+Letting your customers spread out their payments with a buy now pay later installment plan—now widely available from providers such as Affirm or Klarna—can offer them a real helping hand.
 And some of these providers will even take on the financial liability if your customer defaults, helping reduce your exposure to financial risk.

 By offering buy now pay later options, you can deliver a stronger customer experience by offering them a payment option that helps them out, shows you understand, and supports your customers.